Skip to content

 Leave Enough Room

 Georgia law has always required drivers passing cyclists to allow at least three feet of room when passing the bicycle.
-The new law, however, adds the additional note that drivers can pass over a double yellow or white line briefly, as long as they can do so safely, in order to give them the space necessary to safely and legally pass the bicycle.
 If you do not have room to move over the yellow line before a car in the opposite lane comes up to you, you may need to slow down behind the bicycle and wait until you have adequate passing room.

 Sharing the road safely with cyclists has become increasingly important.
 Each year, bicycle riders account for about 2.2% of motor vehicle deaths.
 Over the past several years, Georgia has continued to pass resolutions aimed at creating a higher degree of safety for bicyclists and others on the road.
 Those resolutions have helped bring down cyclist deaths and injuries–and new laws like this help aid Georgia drivers in maintaining safe roads for everyone.